 Peppermint essential oil can be used in the same way as the eucalyptus oil above.
 One drop of this oil can also be added to any tea you drink for your sinus infection.

 Cayenne pepper, used for sinus infections, is not for the faint at heart.
-This treatment does burn, but it is so effective that those who try it are glad that they did.
+This treatment burns, but it is so effective that those who try it are glad they did.
 A small amount of the dried powder is applied to or snorted into the nasal cavity.

 Garlic is an herb that fights a variety of infections.
 It is taken internally as one would take an antibiotic.
 Garlic is also an anti-inflammatory herb and can help to drain the sinuses.
 Read more about the use of garlic for sinus infections on this page.